ELthomasoPostfix/UA-MOSIS/assignment-2-modelica/README.md

 # Modelica

-This directory pertains to the second assignment, modelica for the MOSIS course.
+This directory pertains to the second assignment about modelica for the MOSIS course.
 You can find the original assignment in both html and pdf formats, as well many of the code, test and example files linked to by the assignment, in the `assignment-files` subdirectory ([here](/assignment-2-modelica/assignment-files/)).
 Though inclusion of these files inflates the size of the repo, we believe all required files should be available upon cloning.

-Somewhat counter to the claim we just made, an example modelica model's zip archive provided for this assignment proved a little too large (110 MB), despite it not being required for solving it.
+Somewhat contrary to the claim we just made, an example modelica model's zip archive provided for this assignment proved a little too large (110 MB), despite it not being required for solving it.
 We do add its [download link](http://msdl.uantwerpen.be/people/hv/teaching/MoSIS/assignments/Modelica/example.zip).

 # Warning